OPC UA vs MQTT Sparkplug B: The Industrial Connectivity Decision (2026)

 Practical Recommendations

 Choose OPC UA when the priority is deterministic machine control, when you need rich browsable semantics and methods, when companion specifications already model your domain (robotics, CNC, packaging, energy), or when interoperability between heterogeneous vendor equipment must work without custom mapping.
-Reach specifically for OPC UA PubSub over UDP/TSN when cyclic, bounded-latency control traffic is the requirement.
+Reach specifically for OPC UA PubSub over UDP/TSN when cyclic, bounded-latency control traffic is the requirement, and track OPC UA FX where a vendor’s FX roadmap and IOP participation give you confidence for a longer-horizon capital project.

 Choose MQTT Sparkplug B when the goal is plant-wide or enterprise-wide data democratization, when you are building a Unified Namespace, when edge devices are constrained, when outbound-only cloud connectivity and firewall friendliness matter, or when you need to add consumers continuously without touching the field layer.
-Sparkplug 3.0 under the Eclipse Foundation is the version to target.
+Sparkplug 3.0 under the Eclipse Foundation, ideally from a TCK-certified implementation, is the version to target.

 Choose both (a hybrid) when you want OPC UA’s semantics at the edge and Sparkplug’s decoupling on the bus — a common and increasingly recommended pattern where OPC UA models the machine locally and an edge node republishes into the UNS, or where OPC UA PubSub over MQTT carries the information model directly onto the broker.